 Message from the Dean

-This summer was my first as dean of Western New England University School of Law, and it was an exciting one.
-Although I served on the faculty here for twelve years before taking on the deanship, this role offers a unique perspective on the institution as a whole, and I am grateful for the opportunity to begin connecting in a new way with prospective students and their families, current students, alumni, bar associations, and community partners.
-It’s a wonderful reminder of the vital role that the School of Law plays in the lives of our students, as part of the University, and in the greater community.
+I have just completed my first year as dean of Western New England University School of Law, which I enjoyed tremendously.
+Although I served on the faculty here for twelve years before taking on the deanship, the role of the dean offers a unique perspective on the institution, and I am grateful for the opportunity to connect in a new way with prospective students and their families, current students, alumni, bar associations, and community partners.
+It has been a wonderful reminder of the vital role that the School of Law plays in the lives of our students, as part of the University, and in the greater community.

 Dean of the School of Law